-- Beat the egg and vanilla essence into the butter and mix into the flour mixture
+- Beat in the egg and vanilla essence.
+Add the flour, salt and bicarbonate of soda and mix until combined

 - Scoop up a level ice-cream scoop of cookie dough and place on the lined cookies tray.
-Place more chocolate chips on top of each cookie.
-I only baked 6 cookies on each tray.
-They need to be spread apart, at least 6cm.
-I used a 40cm x 30cm tray.
+Place more chocolate chips on top of each cookie if you wish.
+Place them a few centimetres apart as they will spread

 - I used light brown sugar for these cookies but dark brown sugar is perfectly fine